 UAS Laws – General rules for flying drones in Argentina

-The Argentine agency responsible for drone safety, ANAC, has provided a number of internet-accessible details on flying for fun or for work.
+The Argentine agency responsible for drone safety, ANAC, has provided many internet-accessible details on flying for fun or work.
 The highlights are enumerated below.
-For more details go to the link above.
+For more details, go to the link above.

 Are drones allowed in Argentina?